AmigoCap/ReViVD/README.md

 ![picture](img/outside_view.PNG)

 ## Objective
-The main objective is to develop new 3D data visualization and exploration in Virtual Reality.
-We intend, through the ReViVD project, to showcase options of interacting with data that are exclusive to VR.
-One of our objectives is to develop VR interactions with data that are simply not possible with other desktop configurations.
+The main objective is to develop new 3D data visualization and exploration tools in Virtual Reality.
+We intend, through the ReViVD project, to showcase methods of interacting with data in VR which are simply not possible in other desktop configurations.

 ## Bibliography
 References of the project can be found in the *annotated_bibliography.md* file.